oleg-agapov/dbt-from-scratch-practice/practice/practice-3.md

 ## Step 1: Implement staging layer

-Staging layer id one-to-one reflection of source tables in the data warehouse.
+Staging layer is one-to-one reflection of source tables in the data warehouse.

 Create a new directory `models/staging`.
 Inside of staging folder we usually create structure that reflects our datasource.
 In our case we could create a subfolder called `/dunder_mifflin`, because all our data is coming from that source.